Avenue of Remembrance

 ► If you wish to follow our project's progress on Facebook, please click Here

-► If your donation is in the form of a cheque (Payable to "The Hollingbourne Meadows Trust Ltd") or cash, these can be sent or handed in at: Autumn Cottage, Musket Lane, Hollingbourne, Kent ME17 1UY.
+► If your donation is in the form of a cheque (Payable to "The Hollingbourne Meadows Trust Ltd") these can be posted to: Cardwell Pavilion, Greenway Court Road, Hollingbourne, Maidstone, Kent, ME17 1QQ.
 Please mark your donation for Project 100.
 When donating, please consider using Gift Aid.
 For every £1 you donate, the taxman gives us 25p (at no cost to you).

 The Brave Young Hawthorn